Unlock the full potential of mass spectrometry

 “The unprecedented sensitivity (approximately 1000 times higher than the prior state-of-the-art), minimal electrolyte evaporation, highly quantitative output data and strong and attentive customer service.”

-Dr. Ifan Stephen, Reader in Electrochemistry at Imperial College London
+Dr. Ifan Stephens, Professor in Electrochemistry at Imperial College London

 What insights can an EC-MS from Spectro Inlets give?